Our Buyer Process

 OK, so you did some research or maybe this is your 9th home purchase.
 Good, that means you are better able to determine who to hire, and more importantly, who not to hire as a buyer agent.
-All agents start out as buyer agents, and I don't like to speak ill of others, but the bar is set very low in this industry.
+Most agents start out as buyer agents and the bar is set very low in this industry.
 The average full time agent does less than 5 transactions a year.
 Make sure to research agents/brokers for production numbers and past client reviews on sites like Zillow.
-If you use the first agent that you talk to for help on writing a contract it is like playing russian roulette.
-The likelihood that they closed on a house in the last month, let alone the last year, is low.
 Experience matters and WHO YOU WORK WITH MATTERS.

-Buyer agency is free of charge to buyers.
+Buyer agency is traditionally free of charge to buyers.
 The seller pays the buyers agent commission.
 So you can hire a massively experienced Realtor who handles everything for you without paying a dime.
 So cool.
-If your agent or your agent's broker charges extra fees I beg you not to hire that person.
-They make our industry look bad.

 As you interview agents and brokers make sure they have a process and can clearly articulate what they do to bring you value that goes beyond opening doors and writing a contract.
 Every transaction is unique but we at Salt Lake Realty Group use the same process every single time because it works.